Provolone Cheese vs Stilton Cheese

 Milk Type and Treatment

 Provolone Cheese is made with cow milk.
-Stilton Cheese is made with cow milk.
+Stilton Cheese is made with cow milk that is typically pasteurized.

 Side-by-Side Comparison Table